testcab/docker-alps/README.md

 ## Installed Packages

-In addition to what's provided by alpine base image, the following is installed:
+In addition to what's provided by alpine base image, the following is installed as a virtual package `.dev`:

 * bind-tools
 * curl